SlimenTN/SlarnAutocomplete/README.md

 /*Import default theme*/
 @import '~slarn-autocomplete/themes/default.css';
 ```
-##### In case of chosing material design theme:
+##### In case of choosing material design theme:
-If you want to change the default bottom border color and animation copy/paste this in the `style.css` file and changes the colors as you want:
+If you want to change the default bottom border color and animation copy/paste this in the `style.css` file and change the colors as you want:
 ```css
 .slarn-autocomplete-container{
   background-image: